bright-dev/bright/doc/source/Reactor1G.rst

     This function evaluates :attr:`Mj_F_` calculated from :meth:`mkMj_F_` at the discharge fluence :attr:`Fd`.
     The resultant isotopic dictionary is then converted into the :attr:`ms_prod <bright.FCComp.ms_prod>` mass stream for this pass through the reactor.
-Thus if ever you need to calculate :attr:`ms_prod <bright.FCComp.ms_prod>` without going through :meth:`doCalc`, use this function.
+Thus if ever you need to calculate :attr:`ms_prod <bright.FCComp.ms_prod>` without going through :meth:`calc`, use this function.

 -------------------------